 Health screening helps you to find out if you are suffering from a particular disease or medical condition.
 This is important because not all diseases show symptoms, and conditions discovered with health screening may be treated earlier.
 This usually leads to a higher chance of success and a lower chance of complications, suffering or even death.

-With a plethora of diseases and conditions out there, how then do you decide which to screen for?
+With a plethora of diseases and conditions out there, how do you decide which to screen for?
 Most, if not all, health screening packages will cover conditions that are easy to screen for, and those that are important health problems.

 For example, obesity is a real health issue plaguing today’s world population, and it can be checked by simply measuring your height and weight.
 Screening tests must also be sensitive (accurate) and not be too invasive.
 For example, health screenings typically involve testing the blood, urine, stool, and simple radiological investigations like x-ray and ultrasound.
 Invasive tests like biopsies are not routinely offered.